dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 >[!NOTE]
 >Enrollment restrictions are not security features.
 Compromised devices can misrepresent their character.
 These restrictions are a best-effort barrier for non-malicious users.

->[!NOTE]
->The group-assigned enrollment restrictions and priority functionality mentioned in this article are in the process of being rolled out across the Intune customer base.
-Until this rollout is complete, you might not have access to the group and priority features.

 The specific enrollment restrictions that you can create include:

 - Maximum number of enrolled devices.